 Resources for Enhancing Alzheimer's Caregiver Health (REACH) is an evidence-based caregiver consultation service.
 This program works one-on-one with caregivers to assess risk, assist with problem solving, provide skill-building techniques, manage behavior changes and find time for themselves.

 Volunteers are the heart of our organization.
 All new volunteers receive a one-hour face-to-face orientation that explains our history, services, programs, policies, and procedures.
 Additional training may be provided to carry out specific services.
-Every quarter, we offer a themed Volunteer Social that provides an opportunity for socializing with other volunteers and continuing education on volunteering.
+Every quarter, we offer a themed Volunteer In-Service Social that provides an opportunity for socializing with other volunteers and continuing education on volunteering.